-3. Depending on the choice of function there follows a request to which input value the function generator is going to be applied (or, when accessing the battery test function, to select the battery test mode.
+3. Depending on the choice of function there follows a request to which input value the function generator is going to be applied (U)/ I) or, when accessing the battery test function, to select the battery test mode.

-Adjust the parameters as you desire, like offset, amplitude and frequency for a sine wave, for example.
+4. Adjust the parameters as you desire, like offset, amplitude and frequency for a sine wave, for example.

-For the AC part of a function and if the difference between start and end value of amplitude or frequency is too low (min. $\Delta Y/\Delta t$), depending on the time that is defined for one function run, the function generator will not accept the settings and pop up an error.
+For the AC part of a function and if the difference between start and end value of amplitude or frequency is too low (min. $\Delta Y/\Delta t$ ), depending on the time that is defined for one function run, the function generator will not accept the settings and pop up an error.

-5. Also adjust the overall limits of voltage, current and power, which you can access with touch area
+5. Do not forget to adjust the overall limits of voltage, current and power, which you can access with touch area